josephh-brennan/code-java-book/README.md

-# Core Java Project
+# Core Java Project - Book Exercises

-This is a basic Maven-based Java project set up with JUnit 5 for testing.
+This repository contains exercise implementations from the book "Core Java for the Impatient" using Java 21 features.

 ## Prerequisites

-- Java 17 or higher
+- Java 21 or higher
 - Maven 3.6 or higher

+## Book Information

+This project contains implementations of exercises and examples from:
+- Book: Core Java for the Impatient
+- Focus: Modern Java development using Java 21 features

 ## Building the Project